Also called low T, it is a term used by doctors to describe an abnormal hormone testosterone level.

 - Reduced or absent spontaneous erections.

-- Loss or reduction of pubic, armpit or facial hair.
+- Loss or removal of the pubic, armpit, or facial hair.

 - Depression .

-- Reduction of the size of the testicles.
+- Removal of the size of the testicles.

 - Breast discomfort or enlargement.